iterative/dvc.org/content/docs/command-reference/stage/add.md

           Rscript parsingxml.R data/Posts.xml data/Posts.csv
 ```

-These stages are not run yet, so there are no outputs yet.
-But we can still see
+These stages are not run yet, so there are no outputs.
+But we can still see how
-how they are connected into a pipeline (given their outputs and dependencies)
+they are connected into a pipeline (given their outputs and dependencies) with
-with `dvc dag`:
+`dvc dag`:

 ```dvc
 $ dvc dag